 The EU’s concept of “personal data” is much broader compared to the US’s concept of “PII”.
 Under EU law, personal data meaning any data that can relate to and the identifiable natural person or identified person (“data subject”).
 An identifiable natural person is someone who can be identified, directly or indirectly in a by a reference to an identifier such as a name, ID number, location data, an online identifier or by more specific factors such as the physical, genetic, mental, economic, cultural or social identity of that nature.
 The information doesn’t have to be confidential or sensitive to qualify as personal data.

 3. Is KS a Data Controller or a Data Processor?

 Anyone external to KS will typically act as the data controller for any personal information made available to KS in connection with there use of my services.
 The data controller determines the purpose and means of the collection and processing of personal data, while the data processor processes data on behalf of the data controller.
 KS, as the data processor, will process personal data on behalf of our customers in connection with providing the services to our customers.

 When is KS the data controller?

 KS offer completely managed IT Solutions, which has GDPR bundled in.
-So when you buy an complete managed website for example, KS will collect some information from your user’s such as IP address, country and so on.
+So when you buy a complete managed website, for example, KS will collect some information from your users such as IP address, country and so on.
 This will be operated by KS and stored on KS Systems.
 This is an example of when KS is the data controller.

 4. What Types of data does KS Process?